“My whole undergrad, I was either programming or dancing,” said Sabrina Kiamilev, who graduates this week with a degree in computer science.

 “He was so helpful and kind and encouraging and said it just takes practice.
 That really inspired me to work hard to understand the concepts.”

-It paid off— she now helps others to learn as an undergraduate teaching assistant and a tutor for the Joint Educational Program, where she teaches computing concepts to inner city second graders.
+It paid off— she now helps others to learn as an undergraduate teaching assistant and a tutor for the Joint Educational Program, where she teaches computing concepts to local second graders.

 After graduation, Kiamilev has already secured a full-time job as a software engineer with Flatiron Health in New York, a cancer-focused healthcare tech company where she completed an internship in summer 2017.